Our team hold a wide range of skills and qualifications and include:

-We also rely on fabulous volunteers such as Hesti, Jan, Kate F, Shirley, Louise, Nicole, Sue B, Sue P, Kate M, Rhys, Tracey, Jane, David, John, Richard, Amanda and Ginny who bring support in all areas such as poo-picking the fields, admin, running our website (thank you Lea!), producing our annual review (thank you John!) and support on sessions.
+We also rely on fabulous volunteers such as Hesti, Jan, Kate F, Shirley, Louise, Nicole, Sue B, Sue P, Kate M, Rhys, Tracey, Christina, Jane, David, John, Richard, Amanda and Ginny who bring support in all areas such as poo-picking the fields, admin, running our website (thank you Lea!), producing our annual review (thank you John!) and support on sessions.
 Please contact us if you are interested in volunteering at Sirona to see what vacancies we have available.